MorpheusAIs/Morpheus/WhitePaper.md

 To qualify to receive Compute requests a Compute Provider's address must HODL MOR tokens.
 Requests will be routed to the Compute Providers API pro-rata to the MOR they hodl compared to all other registered Compute Providers.

-## Community Data Provider Proof, Registration & Reward:
+## Community Builder Proof, Registration & Reward:
-The definition of a Community Data Provider is they have downloaded the Morpheus full node, connected their wallet and are ready to send data back to the Morpheus network for LLM training.
-This is known as Reinforcement Learning from Human Feedback (RLHF) and is critical to improving the Morpheus software, agents and tools.
-Data provided can be calculated by including a signed transaction generated by the Smart Agent with the return of the output from the MOR transaction.
+The definition of a Community Builder is they have downloaded the Morpheus full node, connected their wallet and are using the Morpheus API to provide user front ends & deeveloper tools.
+Their contributions provided can be calculated by including a signed transaction generated by the Smart Agent with the return of the output from the MOR transaction.

-The Data Provider will send a MOR transaction to the Compute Provider Smart Contract to register the API endpoint for receiving requests.
+The Community Builder will send a MOR transaction to the Community Builder Smart Contract to register the API endpoint for receiving requests.
-The Data Provider will include in the memo of the transaction the following metadata.
+The Community Builder will include in the memo of the transaction the following metadata.
-- A. An IPFS link to their data via an endpoint in the memo field of the MOR transaction when they register.
+- A. An IPFS link to their frontend or tool via an endpoint in the memo field of the MOR transaction when they register.
 - B. A cryptographic signature, similar to how developers sign/authenticate app releases.
 - C. The version number of the Morpheus software they are using.
-- D. A hash of the state of the data, so users can check it is a valid and unaltered copy.
+- D. A hash of the state of the front end / tool, so users can check it is a valid and unaltered copy.

-The pro-rata MOR transaction fees burned by each Data Provider serves as proof of the Data Provider's status and earns a proportion of the MOR tokens each day.
+The pro-rata MOR transaction fees burned by each Community Builder serves as proof of the Community Builder's status and earns a proportion of the MOR tokens each day.

-For example, if there are 100 Data Providers on day 1 when the network launches, then each one gets a pro-rata reward based on the amount of MOR they have burned via fees.
-In this case, presuming each of the 100 data providers burned 100 MOR, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.
+For example, if there are 100 Community Builders on day 1 when the network launches, then each one gets a pro-rata reward based on the amount of MOR they have burned via fees.
+In this case, presuming each of the 100 Community Builders burned 100 MOR, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.

-To qualify to receive Compute requests a Data Provider's address must HODL MOR tokens.
-Their data provided can be rewarded pro-rata to the MOR they hodl.

 ## Morpheus User Diagram
 ![Morpheus User   Contributor Diagram](https://github.com/MorpheusAIs/Morpheus/assets/1563345/478079be-417e-4d8b-b062-c0540138aac0)

 ## Morpheus Rewards Delivered by Smart Contract On Ethereum Layer 2
+Morpheus Tokens (MOR) will be originally awarded on the the Ethereum Layer 1, and there will be a wrapped MOR tokne (wMOR) that exists on Polygon for the purpose of payments and other MOR utility related actions.

-Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum's 2nd layer "Polygon".
-Yield from the ETH locked by users and capital providers will cover the gas fees needed for the Smart Agents and Morpheus Smart Contracts to operate.
-This selection vastly simplifies the Morpheus software as developing consensus and securing transactions is a very time and resource intensive process.
+Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum and 2nd layer Polygon.

+MOR holders will be able to send a transaction to the MOR Smart Contracts and claim their MOR rewards at any time.
+They can also withdraw their stETH at any time.

 ## The Free Market Sets Fees on Morpheus
 The best systems pick the least number of magic numbers and instead let the free market decide as many variables as possible.
 Fees are a great example of this.
 Rather than picking an arbitrary fee to charge instead, Morpheus leaves these numbers up to users, devs, capital and compute providers.
 For example, if a compute provider can offer a $0.02 price per 1,000 language tokens for their LLM and a user decides to pay it, then that's what the market is willing to pay.
 As compute speeds up prices are likely to change and so it's better to leave these and other variables up to those using the Morpheus software.